 suggap

-Blue Sky is a 1994 American comedy drama film directed by Tony Richardson and written by Rama Stagner, Arlene Sarner, and Jerry Leichtling.
-The film stars Jessica Lange and Tommy Lee Jones, alongside Powers Boothe, Carrie Snodgress, Amy Locane, Chris O'Donnell, and Mitchell Ryan in supporting roles.
-It tells the story of a military officer (Jones) who uncovers a nuclear cover-up while grappling with his wife's (Lange) erratic behavior, leading to a tense clash between duty and family.
-The film's score was composed by Jack Nitzsche.
-Blue Sky was Richardson's final film as director, as he died on November 14, 1991.
+Blue Sky is a 1994 American comedy-drama film directed by Tony Richardson and written by Rama Laurie Stagner, Arlene Sarner, and Jerry Leichtling.
+The film stars Jessica Lange and Tommy Lee Jones, with supporting performances from Powers Boothe, Carrie Snodgress, Amy Locane, Chris O'Donnell, and Mitchell Ryan.
+Set in the 1960s, the story follows a U.S. Army engineer who becomes entangled in a military nuclear cover-up while navigating the challenges posed by his wife's increasingly erratic behavior.
+The film was inspired by the real-life experiences of screenwriter Rama Laurie Stagner's parents during her father's military service.

 Plot

-In 1962, Major Hank Marshall (Jones) and his wife, Carly (Lange), face marital difficulties due to the pressures of Hank's military career and Carly's mental health issues.
-Hank is a nuclear engineer who favors underground nuclear testing, an initiative code-named "Blue Sky," rather than above-ground, open-air detonations.
+In 1962, Major Hank Marshall and his wife Carly face marital difficulties due to the pressures of Hank's military career and Carly's mental health issues.
+Hank is a nuclear engineer who favors underground nuclear testing, an initiative code-named "Blue Sky", rather than above-ground, open-air detonations.
 Carly, a free spirit who appears to be mentally unbalanced, struggles with domestic monotony and her advancing age, causing tension within their family.
-Their move from Hawaii to a remote base in Alabama worsens Carly's erratic behavior and unsettles their eldest daughter, Alex Marshall (Locane).
+Their move from Hawaii to a remote base in Alabama worsens Carly's erratic behavior and unsettles their eldest daughter Alex.

 Awards